 Our business is also subject to trends specific to our industry, including customer demand and the competitive landscape.
-The used car industry in China is highly fragmented, and we see a trend toward consolidation that will take hold in the future.
-In addition, we believe there are trends toward online technologies and growth of consumer auto financing in China.
+The used car industry in China is highly fragmented, and we see a trend towards consolidation that will take hold in the future.
+In addition, we believe that there are trends towards the growth of online technologies and consumer auto financing in China.
 Competition affects not only our day-to-day performance in terms of our ability to acquire customers and automobile inventory, but also our ability to adapt to these trends.